 STDC's masterplan is to acquire the site from its current owners and redevelop over a 25 year timescale in order to encourage employment in the region.
-STDC and Group have acquired some land and is currently in negotiations to buy the remaining land.
-Initial Ministry for Housing Communities and Local Government (MHCLG) funding has been made available, additional funds from Her Majesty's Government are being sought.
+STDC is currently in negotiations to buy land whilst also seeking funds from Government to allow redevelopment to commence.